 In this course, explore the process for developing digital products that serve users' needs.
 Students will prototype screen-based experiences that are empathetic to the needs of the end user.
 Students will develop design concepts that mediate relationships between people and products, environments, and services.
 Key concepts might include content strategy, navigation structures, usability principles, personas, and wire-frames.Prerequisite: GD 220

 Students explore the comprehensive branding process by creating functional design solutions.
-The student gains a new level of understanding of how design and communication can help define a organization’s message or product as well as engage how it performs.
-The course investigates the brand positioning process, strategic thinking, brand case studies, integrated brand communications, the launch of new products, target audiences, and a collaborative design process.Prerequisite: GD 200, or Graphic Design Graduate standing
+The student gains a new level of understanding of how design and communication can help define an organization’s message or product as well as engage how it performs.
+The course investigates the brand positioning process, strategic thinking, brand case studies, integrated brand communications, the launch of new products, target audiences, and a collaborative design process.Prerequisite: GD 200, or Graduate Graphic Design student standing

 Special topics courses are developed to cover emerging issues or specialized content not offered as part of the core curriculum.
 These courses, typically not offered continuously in the department, provide students and faculty the opportunity to explore new content and course formats such as working with community partners or corporate clients.